Jgansaown/digit-recognizer/README.md

 ## Project Structure

-- `/rust` - contains Rust library crates used by the WASM crates
+- `/rust` - contains library crates used by the WASM, written in Rust
-- `/wasm` - contains WASM crates
+- `/wasm` - contains WASM code, written in Rust
-- `/web` - contains Svelte frontend code
+- `/web` - contains frontend code, written in Svelte